The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 Book an OCT scan

-If you need some new glasses, why not try our virtual try on tool.
-You’ll be able to see yourself wearing different frames in 3D virtual try on – great if you already wear glasses, as you can see clearly while you ‘try on’ new styles.
+If you need some new glasses, why not try our virtual try-on tool?
+You’ll be able to see yourself wearing different frames in a 3D virtual try-on – great if you already wear glasses, as you can see clearly while you ‘try on’ new styles.
+But just as useful for first-time glasses wearers as well, offering the opportunity to quickly and comfortably try on numerous styles from the ease of your own home, making trying them on for real in-store less daunting.

 Your contact lens appointment

-Read more to find our what is involved in a contact lens appointment.
+Read more to find out what is involved in a contact lens appointment.